 When available, the chart below includes the male to female ratio among Brookline College - Albuquerque's faculty.

-The ratio of male to female faculty at Brookline College - Albuquerque is on par with national averages.
+The ratio of male to female faculty at Brookline College - Albuquerque is below national averages.

 Majority of Students are From One State